NWCCU Mechanical Engineering Assessment

 1. Direct: Instructor Course Assessment – assessment of student coursework (exams, projects, lab exercises, reports, etc.)

-Evaluation of the assessment process and data is conducted by the MAE Continuous Curriculum Improvement Committee, which meets annually during the summer (July/August) to review all assessment data.
+Evaluation of the assessment process and data is conducted by the MAE Continuous Curriculum Improvement Committee, which meets biennially during the summer (July/August) to review all assessment data on years where direct assessments are made.
 Results are then reviewed during the annual fall department meeting (August) and at the Industrial Advisory Board meeting (typically April).
-If outcomes needing improvement are identified during that review, recommendations for improvement will be made by the Committee (and/or course instructors) and that outcome will be reevaluated the following 1-2 years during the annual review.
+If outcomes needing improvement are identified during that review, recommendations for improvement will be made by the Committee (and/or course instructors) and that outcome will be reevaluated the following 1-2 cycles depending on the time expected to observe impacts of improvements.

 Instructor Course Assessment

 Most required mechanical engineering courses are mapped to specific student outcomes.
 Every two years an instructor in these courses assess the attainment of at least one student outcome by evaluating each student’s performance on a specific work product such as a quiz or exam question, lab report, project report, or other assignment that is relevant to that outcome.
-Student performance on this work product is rated on a 1-4 scale based on faculty approved rubrics, where the score indicates the student’s level of mastery with respect to the outcome.
-4 – exemplary, 3 – proficient, 2 – developing, 1 - beginning.
+The student outcomes are broken into measureable performance indicators (typically 2-5 performance indicators per student outcome).
+Student performance on this work product is rated on a 1-5 scale based on faculty approved rubrics, where the score indicates the student’s level of mastery with respect to the outcome.
+5 – Mastery, 4 – Proficient, 3 – Competent, 2 – Developing, 1 – Lacking

-Each assessment result is documented in a standardized form and archived electronically in Box with 10 random samples of student work on that problem or assignment.
+Each assessment result is documented in a standardized form and archived electronically in Box with at least 10 random samples of student work on that problem or assignment.

 Graduating Student Survey

 Graduating seniors complete an anonymous online exit interview to provide feedback about the ME program and rate their perceived progress in meeting each of the outcomes among other questions.
-The performance goal is to have at least 85% of the students rating their attainment as “exemplary” (rating of 4) or “proficient” (rating of 3).
+The performance goal is to have at least 85% of the students rating their attainment as a rating of 3 “Competent” or above on the same scale used in the Instructor Course Assessments used above.
 Acknowledging that this is a subjective self-evaluation, these exit interview results are taken as a general indication whether students feel they are meeting the outcomes.
+The questions used for assessment of student outcome 7 are objective as they ask questions about student participation in several co-curricular activities and their future plans.

 The annual Continuous Curriculum Improvement Committee reports are posted here: